cBournhonesque/lightyear/NOTES.md

     - TODO:
         - add unit test on metadata
         - maybe replace Channels transport with LocalChannels and multi-connection?
-    - BUGS:
-        - leafwing_inputs: ball spazzing out if client id collision
-        - ALL OTHER EXAMPLES WORK FINE EVEN WITH ID COLLISION

 - PRESPAWNING:
     - STATUS: